-Warts may be removed by various herbal and natural remedies.
 Everyone is different so try several herbs to see what works best.
 Many times all that is needed is an overripe banana.
-Apply very soft brownish black banana skin (inside down) to wart.
+Apply a soft piece of brownish black banana skin (inside down) to wart.
 Cover with band-aid for 24 hours.
 Repeat until wart is gone.

 Sometimes lemon juice can remove warts.
 Apply mixture of lemon juice, sea salt, onion juice, and vitamin E oil.
-Papaya skin or raw potato may also be of use.
+Papaya skin or raw potato may also be useful for getting rid of warts.

 Some people find that aloe vera gel removes warts.
 Other things to try include jojoba oil, cinnamon oil, grapefruit seed extract, nettle extract, garlic oil, garlic paste, castor oil, wheat germ oil, birch bark, basil leaves, tea tree oil, and dandelion stem juice.
 Apply to growth and cover with band-aid.
 Avoid contact with surrounding skin.

-* Do not try to remove moles by cutting or external applications.
+* Do not try to remove moles by cutting them off.
+Do not apply herbal remedies to moles.
 Please seek the advice of a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking prescription medicines.